xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 <br />
 <p style="text-align: center;"> (source: <a href=https://www.theverge.com">The Verge</a>)</p>

 There are also a variety of consoles that have NFC integrated to them.
-In this cases some developers have come up applications that could link devices to exchange game objects or share game play adding to it a competitive and cooperative experience.
+In this cases some developers have come up with applications that could link devices to exchange game objects or share game play adding to it a competitive and cooperative experience.

 This kinds of interactions help make the user experience more remarkable to the user and help make user interact more with the game itself.